FleksySDK/kebbie/docs/test_a_new_keyboard.md

     If there is no keyboard package set, or it is not found in the data gathered, the system will save the whole page source without filtering it.

-Once you have all the locators related with the keyboard, find the root element of the keyboard, the keyboard keys and suggestions elements
+Once you have all the locators related with the keyboard, find the root element of the keyboard, the keyboard keys and suggestions elements.

 !!! success "Tip"
     You can usually find the keys by the `content-desc` or the `text` of their elements, if not, try to find the `resource-id` value.